St John’s 9.15am Family Service:

 It depends on who’s leading the service, but we aim to share Holy Communion together regularly.
 Do check the latest notice sheet for details.
-If you’re trusting Jesus as your Lord and Saviour, please feel free to join us.
+If you’re trusting Jesus as your Lord and Saviour, please feel free to join us in taking bread and wine.
 If you’re not sure what you believe, you’re welcome just to watch from where you’re sitting, or to keep your hands by your side at the communion rail, and someone will pray for you.

 What happens after the service?

 There’s tea, coffee and biscuits, and a chance to talk and to pray with someone if you would like to.
 You’re really welcome to stick around if you can!